PhDEng-Mackenson/Wiser_Quantum_Algorithm_CFD_Project/README.md

 This repository contains two principal folders, **VQE_Approach** and **MPO**, which implement two different methodologies for solving the one-dimensional viscous Burgers' equation.
 The **MPO** folder presents a tensor-network, split-operator solution supported by a classical finite-difference baseline and a set of visualizations.
 The **VQE_Approach** folder presents a quantum-variational strategy in which a parametrized circuit is optimized to reproduce the Burgers' dynamics and is then compared against the classical reference.

 ### **1) VQE_Approach folder — Variational Quantum Method**
  This folder contains all materials associated with the quantum Variational Quantum Eigensolver (VQE) strategy for solving the one-dimensional viscous Burgers' equation.
 The approach formulates a variational objective consistent with the discretized PDE, chooses a parametrized circuit (ansatz), and uses a classical optimizer to update the circuit parameters over successive time steps.
 The contents of the folder document the theoretical setup, provide a classical reference for benchmarking, and present visualizations of the VQE solution and its agreement with the baseline.

+Within the VQE_Approach folder we have two subfolders: **Simulator_Results** and **Hardware_Results** The **Simulator_Results** those files:

 **Mathematical_Approach_of_Burger_s_Equation**
 This document presents a resume of our solution, the theoretical framework used in the VQE method.
 It outlines the governing equation, the initial and boundary conditions, and the mapping from the PDE to a variational cost functional.
 It also explains the assumptions made for the ansatz and the role of viscosity in the dynamics that the variational model must capture.